napari/napari.github.io/fundamentals/tracks.md

 | 1        | 0 | 5  | 8  | 10 |
 | 1        | 1 | 10 | 8  | 7  |

+The data in the array must be sorted by increasing `track_id` then time, as shown above.
 We can pass the example data above to the tracks layer as follows:

 ```python